dschnare/jekyll-tools/README.md

 ## Copy

-The copy plugin will copy files to a directory relative to the 'destination' setting.
+The copy plugin will copy files or directories to a directory relative to the 'destination' setting.

 This plugin comes with example hooks at `_plugins/tools/hooks/copy.hook`.
 The extension of this file is `.hook` so Jekyll does not load it as a Ruby file.
 Any